 History: Ear discharge for >2 weeks, often on and off.
-Not usually with a fever or with pain when a chronic perforation.
+Not usually with a fever or with pain.

 Examination: Not very painful, ear canal not inflammed, pus visible +/- perforation of the tympanic membrane (this may not be visible if pus++)